 The Best Time to Visit

 Locals and visitors in Summit County generally tend to come down in early to mid-September.
 It is during this time that the leaves start to turn to that breathtaking mix of yellow and red.
-The hiking trails are full at this time of year as Summit County morphs into one stunning fall destination.
+The hiking trails are full at this time of year as Summit County, Colorado morphs into one stunning fall destination.
+If you’re looking for amazing fall hikes, this is the place to be.

-Summit County is the place to be this fall season.
+Summit County, Colorado is the place to be this fall season.
 In addition to enjoying nature’s beauty, the region has a plethora of other activities that come highly recommended such as the Breckenridge Oktoberfest, visiting the Farmers Market in Downtown Dillon, and the Fall Fest in Frisco.

 Find great vacation rentals by contacting the experts at Bighorn Rentals.
 We can provide you with affordable accommodations and lodging in Frisco, Copper Mountain, Dillon, Silverthorne, Arapahoe Basin, and more.
 We offer a wide range of accommodation deals guaranteed to meet our clientele’s diverse tastes and preferences.